gldeng/universe/publication/publication_plan.md

    - Verify equation numbering and references

 4. **Figure Processing**:
+   - Generate all figures in SVG format (for vector graphics) and high-quality PNG format (600 dpi minimum)
+   - Store both SVG and PNG versions in the figures directory for accessibility and web display
-   - Convert SVG files to PDF for vector graphics
+   - Convert SVG files to PDF for final LaTeX embedding
-   - Ensure proper resolution for bitmap graphics (600 dpi minimum)
+   - Ensure all PNG graphics maintain 600 dpi minimum resolution when embedded
+   - PDF files must embed (not link) all figure content to ensure portability
-   - Generate LaTeX figure environments with captions
+   - Generate LaTeX figure environments with appropriate captions
+   - Maintain consistent figure naming convention across all formats (figure1.svg, figure1.png, figure1.pdf)

 5. **Bibliography Generation**:
    - Convert citations to BibTeX format